Reading Time: 5 minutes 43 seconds

 The truth is that any type of body composition change, like losing fat or gaining muscle, depends as much, if not more so, on diet as it does on a regular workout routine.

-Your clients looking to bulk up or just get stronger muscles or lean muscles may be gung-ho to get in the gym and lift, and that’s great.
+Your clients looking to bulk up, get stronger muscles, or build lean muscle may be gung-ho to get in the gym and lift, and that’s great.

 But make sure those dedicated clients are focusing just as much on what they eat.
-Educate them about macronutrients, calorie intake, and specific foods to choose and to avoid.
+Educate them about macronutrients, calorie intake, and specific foods to choose or avoid.

-Muscle gains happen slowly, but with the right diet, your clients will hit strength goals sooner.
+Muscle gains happen slowly, but with the right diet of healthy eating, your clients will hit strength goals sooner.

 If you’re trying to get muscles that are bigger and stronger, working out is key.
-Strength training breaks down muscle tissue.
+Strength training breaks down muscle tissue (muscle protein breakdown).
+Muscle protein synthesis is the process of creating protein to repair that damage.
 During recovery that tissue rebuilds stronger and bigger.

 But, your body can’t create that new muscle tissue out of nothing.
 To make gains you have to have the right nutrients in your body to construct muscle.